Carpenters Individual Account Pension Plan

 This section is an overview of the benefits provided by the Carpenters of Western Washington Individual Account Pension Plan.
-These benefits are further described in the summary plan description on pages 5-53 and the plan document on pages 55-91.
+These benefits are further described in the summary plan description and the plan document.
 If any discrepancy exists between these three sections, the terms of the plan document govern.
-If you have any questions about this plan, please contact Retirement Services at the Trust Office.
+If you have any questions about this plan, please contact Retirement Services at Carpenters Trusts.
 The address and telephone number are on the back cover of this booklet.

 Death Benefits Before Retirement